duxsco/gentoo-installation/README.md

 > ⚠ The installation guide builds heavily on `Secure Boot`.
 Make sure that the system is in `Setup Mode` in order to be able to add your custom keys. ⚠

 The following installation guide results in a **fully encrypted, Secure Boot signed** (EFI binary/binaries) **and GnuPG signed** (kernel, initramfs, microcode etc.) **system** with heavy use of **RAID** (mdadm and BTRFS based) and support for **LUKS unlock**:
-- **Locally:** One-time password entry and automatic decryption of LUKS partitions (multiple root and swap partitions) in further boot process via LUKS keyfile stored in initramfs which itself is stored on LUKS encrypted partition(s)
+- **Locally:** One-time password entry and automatic decryption of (multiple) LUKS `system` partitions in further boot process via LUKS keyfile stored in initramfs which itself is stored on LUKS encrypted partition(s)
 - **Remote:** SSH login into initramfs+dropbear system, manual decryption of LUKS partitions and resumption of Gentoo Linux boot
 - After boot into **rescue system** based upon a **customised SystemRescueCD**